-- 1. Blackrock bonds were disinvested during the year. - 2.
+- 1. Blackrock bonds were disinvested in the previous year. - 2.
 An additional investment has been taken out with Partners which accounts for the increase in fees for from the previous year. - 3.
-Transaction costs include a dilution levy which was payable when the Fund invested in the Janus Henderson sub-fund within Link Fund Solutions.
+Transaction costs include a dilution levy which was payable when the Fund invested in the Janus Henderson sub-fund within Waystone